c3d/xl/doc/HANDBOOK_2-evaluation.md

    write A+3
    ```
    In that case, since `A+3` is already an `infix`, it is possible
    to bind it to `X` directly without evaluating it.
+So we will
+   evaluate the body with binding `X:infix is A+3`.

 2. When the part of the pattern being checked is a constant or a
    [metabox](#metabox).
 For example, this is the case in the definition of the